OffByNone/Omniscience/README.md

         Constants
 			[] Move in more strings
 			[] fix serviceTypes and deviceTypes.
+        [ ] Make a logger that can take different levels (info, warn, error) and allow the user to pick their verbosity level.
         [ ] Get metadata for files
         [ ] Inject more dependencies
         [ ] Add ffmpegjs and attempt to change container if container is unsupported but underlying codecs are supported